blankoworld/makefly/doc/DEV.README.md

 ## Quick Bases

-First thing you have to know is : Makefly is not made to be KISS/simple.
+First thing you have to know is: Makefly is not made to be KISS/simple.
 It's made to do a thing and do it well.
 To have an interface to publish posts and to write posts, another project will born (*HYMBY* or *ANSWER* project) to make this interface.
 But this is another subject.

 ### Main engine